xdev-software/tci/jacoco/README.md

 # JaCoCo

 Provides support for [JaCoCo](https://github.com/jacoco/jacoco) Code Coverage in combination with Java containers.
-* Allows for recording of code coverage files
+* Allows for recording and extraction of code coverage files from containers
 * Support for Testcontainers API

 NOTE: Using this is a bit complex as it also requires some changes to the java application in the container.<br/>